rcelha/rio-rs/README.md

 # Rio

-Distributed computing inspired by Orleans
+Distributed stateful services inspired by Orleans

 This crate provides a framework for scalable, distributed and stateful services based on message passing between objects

-The naming adopted throughout the crate is based off of Orleans, this way it is easier to understand the similarities and differences between both systems

 ## Application

-Most of your application code will be written in forms of `Grains` and `Messages`
+Most of your application code will be written in forms of `ServiceObjects` and `Messages`

 ```rust
 use async_trait::async_trait;